II: Character Basis and Skills

 Halo of Judgment is probably your best helmet to wear right now as of the recent changes because you don't need to stop (A)'ing anymore during your (T) to do (Q) and (W) anymore making this item way more live then it was before while giving that 90 second Anti-Magic-Shell still.
 It's pretty much tied with Eye of Wallachia right now as far as I can tell after testing, but the Anti-Magic-Shell is nice to have if your doing the same output between either helm so, I'd go with this as of now personally.
 It's getting a planned 400 upgrade in the future to so, something to look forward to.

-The Ender offers probably the best stat line up in the game for raw damage along with it's 12 second proc and ability to increase damage by 15% while a unit is lower than 50% making it the current choice weapon for Phantom Blade by an extreme amount over Atricia considering its current state.
+The Ender offers probably the best stat line up in the game for raw damage along with it's 12 second proc and ability to increase damage by 15% while a unit is lower than 50% making it a choice weapon for Phantom Blade by a good amount over Atricia considering its current state.
+The recent nerf to Ender kinda made Atricia more viable as it was also buffed considering Atricia's survivability.
 There isn't much to say on The Ender other then it's just extremely good and it's mechanics as a weapon are simple and easy to follow.
-BUT, The Ender maybe the best weapon for you as a Phantom Blade, but it's offset by it's drop chance from being 0.22% making it nearly a icon drop so don't really expect this anytime soon, you'll be using Oceanus for long time, either until The Ender finally drops or Atricia gets buffed/fixed.
+The Ender maybe the best weapon for you as a Phantom Blade for Damage, but it's offset by it's drop chance from being 0.22% making it nearly a icon drop so don't really expect this anytime soon; you'll be using Oceanus for long time.

 This was just recently added in with the 0.29a update of the map and is a very good upgrade of Ring of Time giving a massive boost to all stats from 960 to 1300, skill damage increase of 2%, and making the refresh ability 75 seconds instead of 90 seconds.
 It also regens your health to full instead of around half when you'd take fatal damage which is a nice bonus to Ring of Time's safety net effect.
 The most important thing I can say about this ring is that it allows you to get even more use of your (T) whenever you're running with a low man group.